microsoft/Windows-Machine-Learning/Tools/WinMLDashboard/README.md

  - Xgboost
  - LibSVM

-The tools also validates the converted models by evaluating the model with built-in Windows ML inference engine using fake or real input data on CPU or GPU.
+The tool also validates the converted model by evaluating the model with built-in Windows ML inference engine using fake or real input data on CPU or GPU.

 ## Viewing and Editing Models

 The Dashboard uses [Netron](https://github.com/lutzroeder/netron) for viewing machine learning models.
 Although WinML uses ONNX format, the Netron viewer supports viewing several different framework formats.

-Several times a developer may need to update certain model metadata, or modify model input and output nodes.
+Many times a developer may need to update certain model metadata or modify model input and output nodes.
 This tool supports modifying model properties, metadata and input/output nodes of an ONNX model.

 Selecting Edit tab (center top as shown in the snip below) takes you to viewing and editing panel.
 The left pane in the panel allows editing model input and output nodes, and the right pane allows editing Model properties.
-The center portion shows the graph.At this time, editing support to limited to model inpu/output node (and not inner nodes), model properties and model metadata.
+The center portion shows the graph.
+At this time, editing support to limited to model input/output node (and not inner nodes), model properties and model metadata.

 The Edit/View button switches from Edit mode to View-only mode.
 View-only mode enables Netron viewer's native features such as the ability to see detailed information for each node.